udude17/MCW-ECR/Whiteboard design session/WDS trainer guide - Enterprise-ready cloud.md

    A similar policy can be used to enforce and audit use of other company-wide tags, such as ioCode.

 8.  **Design:** How can Azure help business units minimize wasted spend on non-production VMs left running out-of-hours?

     **Solution:** Azure offers a number of features to minimize wasted spend on non-Production VMs:

        -   For Dev/Test scenarios, Azure Dev/Test Labs enables the full lifecycle of Dev/Test environments to be managed, including hours of use, and policies on the number and size of VMs per user and per lab.
        -   Each VM can be configured with a time at which it will automatically shut down until restarted.
 This is available in the management portal when creating the VM, or afterwards.
 This feature was originally part of Dev/Test Labs and is now available for all VMs.
        -   The 'Start/Stop VMs during off-hours' offering in the Azure Marketplace also offers the ability to automatically configure when VMs will run.
 This solution has the advantage that a single configuration can be applied across a subscription (selectively if necessary), rather than being applied to each individual VMs.
 It also has the ability to schedule VM start time as well as stop time.
 It could potentially be extended to auto-shutdown VMs based on their Environment tag.
+       -   Azure Advisor monitors your virtual machine usage and can identify low-utilization virtual machines.
+Virtual machines whose average CPU utilization is 5 percent or less and network usage is 7 MB or less for four or more days are considered low-utilization virtual machines.
+The CPU utilization rule is configurable and can be set to 5%, 10%, 15%, or 20%.
+Refer to <https://docs.microsoft.com/en-us/azure/advisor/advisor-get-started#configure-the-average-cpu-utilization-rule-for-the-low-usage-virtual-machine-recommendation>.
        -   Azure Cost Management (by Cloudyn) offers reports showing VM utilization and recommendations for stopping idle VMs and right-sizing under-utilized VMs.

 **Azure EA role descriptions**

-**Enterprise admin**

-Can add other enterprise or department administrators, add departments, add or associate accounts to the enrollment, can view usage and charges data across all accounts and subscriptions, can view the monetary commitment balance associated to the enrollment.
+- **Enterprise admin:**  Can add other enterprise or department administrators, add departments, add or associate accounts to the enrollment, can view usage and charges data across all accounts and subscriptions, can view the monetary commitment balance associated to the enrollment.
 There is no limit to the number of enterprise administrators on an enrollment.

-**Department admin**

-Can edit their department name and cost center, manage department admins, add accounts to their enrollment and their departments, remove accounts from their departments, and view department charges if enabled by the enterprise admin.
+- **Department admin:**  Can edit their department name and cost center, manage department admins, add accounts to their enrollment and their departments, remove accounts from their departments, and view department charges if enabled by the enterprise admin.

-**Account owner**

-Can add subscriptions to the account, update the service administrator and co-administrator for an individual subscription, view usage data for their account, and view account charges if enabled by the enterprise administrator.
+- **Account owner:**  Can add subscriptions to the account, update the service administrator and co-administrator for an individual subscription, view usage data for their account, and view account charges if enabled by the enterprise administrator.
 The account owner will not have visibility of the monetary commitment balance unless they also have enterprise administrator rights.

+**Built-in role descriptions**
+- **Owner:**  Lets you manage everything, including access to resources.
+- **Contributor:**  Lets you manage everything except access to resources.
+- **Reader:**  Lets you view everything, but not make any changes.
+- **Cost Management Contributor:**  Can view costs and manage cost configuration (e.g. budgets, exports)
+- **Cost Management Reader:**  Can view cost data and configuration (e.g. budgets, exports)

-*Supported services and delegated access control*
+### Supported services and delegated access control <!-- omit in toc -->

 1.  **Design:** Identify a solution to restrict which services can be created and used in each business unit subscription.
 Diagram specifically how your solution would be put into place and perform a requirements analysis to determine if there are services needed that Trey Research has not added to their initial list.
 This solution should allow access to these services by default, but no others.

        -   Virtual machines
        -   ExpressRoute
            -   The ExpressRoute circuit(s) will be created and managed by IT.
 IT wants to ensure that sub-business units should be able to use the circuits, but not create new ones or change the existing circuits.
        -   VPN gateways
        -   Storage (standard and premium)
        -   Virtual networks
        -   Backup
        -   Site recovery
        -   DevTest labs
        -   Log analytics
        -   Web App
        -   SQL Database

     **Solution:** Enterprise IT should apply two Azure Policies.
 The first will be the built-in policy **Allowed Resource Types**.
 They will choose each resource type required for the services the customer requires.